dougeby/IntuneDocs/InTuneDocs/whats-new/whats-coming-in-intune.md

 * Support for Android N
 * Support for Intune MAM policies without requiring device enrollment
 * Support for Xamarin-based Android apps

+You can test MAM without device enrollment and Xamarin support in the public preview of the Android App Wrapping Tool here: [https://github.com/msintuneappsdk/intune-app-wrapper-android-preview](https://github.com/msintuneappsdk/intune-app-wrapper-android-preview)
 <!--TFS 1319511; please create new TFS entry for WN text associated with this TFS item-->

 <!--TFS 1319613; no iX review on PM text blurb